Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/CONTRIBUTING.md

     **atoms:** this sub-folder should house the smallest possible components, such as buttons, titles, inputs, text.

     **molecules:** in this sub-folder resides components that are composed of two or more atoms, for example, a search Box comprising of an HTML TextInput and a     Button.

+- **template:** this folder houses layouts.
+It is basically a skeletal structure of what the page would look like without the components of the page.

 - **pages:** here, it all finally comes together.
 This is where all components come together to show what the UI looks like with real representative content in place.

+**Before creating any new component, check all appropriate folders to see if the same component exists already.
+Avoid creation of duplicate components.**

 ## Style Guide

+**NOTE: Tailwind CSS is the only accepted framework to be used if you are to have your PR merged.**

+**There's no need to create your own style configuration, most of the style guides are alredy defined in the tailwind.config.cjs file.**

 [Style Guide](./style_guide.md)